A guide for newcomers to Huippu

 Scarves and other flowing garments, pendants and jewellery that can get snagged on objects in the treetops should be left for safekeeping at the ticket office, together with any other loose items that you might easily drop.
 If you have long hair then take care to tie it back securely.

 You can take memorable photographs up on the tracks, but make sure that your camera is attached firmly so that you don’t drop it when you move about.
 It’s also a good idea to secure your glasses with a strap.
 The ticket office sells straps for securing mobile phones, small cameras and spectacles.

-Children aged 13 years or more may use the courses independently, but younger children must be continually supervised by an adult.
+Children aged 13 years or more may use the courses independently, but those 13 - 17 years of age require the written consent of a parent or guardian (in your own words or using the linked form to the left).
+Younger children must be continually supervised by an adult.
 A supervisor must accompany any user under 3 feet 7 inches (110 cm) tall onto the course, but larger adventurers may be supervised from ground level.

 Minimum and maximum height and weight limits

 The two hilltop courses are suitable for smaller adventurers over 3 feet 3 inches tall (100 cm), whereas the more demanding lower courses are designed for users who are taller than 4 feet 7 inches (140 cm).